 Permission Plugins

-Although Bukkit has a permission system built-in, it does not have a built-in system to manage permissions.
+Although Bukkit has a permission system built in, it lacks a built-in permission management system.
 There are multiple permission plugins, such as PermissionsEx and GroupManager, that can be used to manage permissions on your server.

 GroupManager is one of the easiest permission plugins to set up, as it comes with a pre-made set of groups that will work out of the box for most servers.
 It can also edit the default groups to work with the server.